-This Schedule is prepared on the same basis of accounting as the Raymond School District's financial statements.
-The Raymond School District uses the modified accrual basis of accounting.
+This Schedule is prepared on the same basis of accounting as the District's financial statements.
+The district uses the modified accrual basis of accounting.
 Expenditures represent only the federally funded portions of the program.
 District records should be consulted to determine amounts expended or matched from non-federal sources.